Arabian tahr

+Description

-The Arabian tahr is the smallest species of tahr.
-The animal is of stocky build with backward-arching horns in both sexes.
+It is the smallest species of tahr.
+It is of stocky build with backward-arching horns in both sexes.
 Males are much more robust than females.
 Their coats consist of a long, reddish-brown hair, with a dark stripe running down the back.
 Males possess the most impressive manes which extend right down the back and grow longer, based on the age.
 In the oldest males the muzzle darkens to black and the eye stripes also darken.
-As with most mountain goats and sheep, they have rubber-like hooves to provide balance and traction on the steep, rocky slopes.
+As with most goat-antelopes, they have rubber-like hooves to provide balance and traction on the steep, rocky slopes.

+As of a 2018, the wild population is thought to comprise around 2,200 individuals.

 Habitat and range

-The Arabian tahr lives on steep rocky slopes of Al Hajar Mountains in Oman and the United Arab Emirates, at altitudes up to 1,800 m above sea level.
+The Arabian tahr lives on steep rocky slopes of the Hajar Mountains in Oman and the United Arab Emirates, at altitudes up to 1,800 m above sea level.
 It is also found in the area of Jebel Hafeet.

-Taxonomy and etymology
+Taxonomy

-The species was first described from specimens obtained by Dr. A.S.G.
-Jayakar from Jebel Taw and originally given the name Hemitragus jayakari.
-It was separated into the newly created genus Arabitragus on the basis of a study on the molecular phylogeny of the group in 2005.
+The Arabian tahr was first described in 1894 by Oldfield Thomas who proposed the name Hemitragus jayakari for zoological specimens collected in Oman Jebel Taw.
+It was separated into the newly created genus Arabitragus in 2005 on the basis of a study on the molecular phylogeny of the group.

+Etymology

 The genus name Arabitragus is derived from the Greek words aravikós meaning "Arabian" and trágos meaning "goat".

-Biology
+Behaviour and ecology

 Unlike other species of tahr, the Arabian tahr is solitary or lives in small groups consisting of a female and a kid, or a male.
 Instead of forming herds during seasonal ruts, reproduction occurs in small, dispersed family units.
 Births have been reported as occurring throughout the year, and gestation lasts from 140–145 days.